 Visit the VCU Bulletin for the full History curriculum.

 Becoming A History Major

-To declare a major in history, visit Records & Registration and fill out the "Change of Major/Concentrtion Form" online.
-Then contact Mr. Jared Johnson, 811 Cathedral Place, Room 200, and schedule an appointment to assess your plan for completing the major.
+To declare a major in history, visit Records & Registration and fill out the "Change of Major/Concentration Form" online.
+Then contact Mr. Ryan O'Hallahan, 811 Cathedral Place, Room 200, and schedule an appointment to assess your plan for completing the major.